rthalley/dnspython/README.md

 	dns.resolver.query() will try TCP if a UDP response is truncated.

-	The python socket module's DNS methods can be now be overriden with implementations that use dnspython's resolver.
+	The python socket module's DNS methods can be now be overridden with implementations that use dnspython's resolver.

 	Old DNSSEC types KEY, NXT, and SIG have been removed.